CarlosLF/P5_Vehicle_Detection/README.md

 ![alt text][image4]

-But then I use three different scales (detect_vehicles2), the first was
+But then I use three different scales (detect_vehicles2 function), the first was

 ystart = 400,
 ystop = 656,